S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 In the daily work of an organization, interventions span a broad range from small, targeted adjustments to complex arrangements of activities and constraints.
 Some require little thought or coordination, while others call for careful planning, collaboration, and adaptation over time.

 In many cases, interventions can be described as a single task or a single constraint.
 In other cases, it's necessary to describe an intervention in more detail and break it down into a number of tasks, activities, and constraints, each of which contributes toward fulfilling the purpose.

 Also, the process of describing tasks, activities, or constraints often brings new situations of relevance or requirements into focus, which in turn may require more tasks, activities, or constraints.

-In that context, it is helpful to imagine an intervention as a nested structure of sub-interventions, over as many layers as is necessary to convey what needs to be done or constrained.
+In that context, it is helpful to imagine an intervention as a nested structure of **sub-interventions**, over as many layers as is necessary to convey what needs to be done or constrained.

 This flexible structure of interventions lends itself to an iterative approach, because interventions can be broken down into smaller parts (sub-interventions) over as many levels as needed, and it's simple to add, replace, or restructure elements as understanding of the situation and requirement evolves or the situation changes.